MikeSierra88/MikeSierra88/README.md

 A portfolio website for an indie musician.
 Continuously expanding in features, and moving towards fully dynamic content.
 Halfway there.

-Currently a MEAN-stack running on Firebase - the Angular 13 frontend (with Bootstrap 5) is served from Firebase Hosting as a static build, while the Express.js API is in Firebase Functions.
-Currently using MongoDB, but looking to migrate over to Firestore in the future - that's after the Admin interface and API is done with Firebase Auth and the actual data is served from a database.
-Currently it's hardcoded in the Angular code.
+Currently a MEAN-stack running on Firebase - the Angular 13 frontend (with Bootstrap 5) is served from Firebase Hosting as a static build, while the Express-based NestJS API is in Firebase Functions.
+Using MongoDB as the database.
+Planning to implement an Admin interface and API with Firebase Auth.
+Dynamic content is stored in the database.
 Utilizes GitHub actions for CI/CD to Firebase.

 Previously on AWS EC2.